 See response to (B) above in section on Compliance with California Government Code regarding General Plan consistency.

-Loma Rica Ranch is already within the Sphere of Influence and it was anticipated that the site would be annexed between 2000 cant shall provide information that documents the project's short- and long-term fiscal implications to the City.
-The information maybe presented in the form of a fiscal impact analysis.
+Loma Rica Ranch is already within the Sphere of Influence and it was anticipated that the site would be annexed between 2000 and 2005, according to the General Plan.